Body of Black man holds white phone in hands with event-filled calendar overlay

 Keep the balance

 Use your free time for work and rest.
 If you have a few hours to kill, split your time.
-Try getting that assignment done.
-There’s no harm in starting early; when you feel like you can’t work anymore (and be honest, because you know when you can’t work anymore), take a break.
+Try getting that assignment done before giving yourself time to relax.
+There’s no harm in starting early; when you feel like you can’t work anymore, take a break.
 Watch an episode of Netflix, take a nap, or hang out with friends.
+Then come back to the assignment with a fresh perspective.

 Write down assignments and due dates

 Don’t assume you’ll remember every assignment—you don’t want to risk forgetting that something was due.
-Write down the assignment and put the date next to it so you can lay out what is due and when, plus what has the closet due date.
+Write down the assignment and put the date next to it so you can lay out what is due and when.
+Make sure to organize and prioritize by the closest due date so you're focusing on those assignments first.

 Take a few minutes to get organized

 Before starting your work, take 10–30 minutes to organize yourself and your assignments.
 You don’t want to be scrambling to find your notes.
-Get comfortable, then start studying.
-It doesn’t have to be the “typical” organized; if it’s organized for you, that’s what is important.
+Organizing under stress is no organization at all.
+Get comfortable, find all your materials, then start studying.
+It doesn’t have to be the “typical” organized; if it’s organized for you and you can find all your classwork and resources, that’s what is important.

 Use a binder or file folder